caltemose/ipf-alt/README.md

-# ipf-alt
+# Inman Park Festival Website

-Test repo for improving process for IPF site.
+This is the repo for the Inman Park Festival website at http://inmanparkfestival.org.